 Perfectly located for exploring the very best of Cornwall.
 Whether you are after the local garden delights of The Lost Gardens of Heligan or The Eden Project, beaches, walks, coastal villages, Cornish pubs, activities for the children or just a relaxing get away Little Winnick offers you a brilliant base to achieve you ideal Cornish holiday.

-Tucked within the Pentewan Valley, the beach and the pub are a 20 minute stroll away.
+Tucked within the Pentewan Valley, the beach and the pub are a stroll away.
+We walk it with a pushchair in 25 minutes, but it depends on the size of your legs and the speed you walk as to how long it will take you to get there!
 Accessed via the B3273 you can rest assured there are no little or narrow lanes to negotiate, just follow the signs for Mevagissey from St Austell and you will find the park.

 Walking and Dog Walking

 Brilliantly located to enjoy some of Cornwall’s best walks.
 With direct access to the Pentewan Cycle Trail & the National Cycle Network you can enjoy miles of paths in the Kings Wood or wander down to the village of Pentewan.

 From the park you can connect into the South West Coastal Path enjoying miles of well marked routes taking in some of the best views the south west has to offer.